Transitions (The Wire): Plot

 Daniels meets with Commissioner Burrell and denies any role in Burrell's firing, offering to decline his planned promotion; Burrell simply gives him the silent treatment.
 Meanwhile, Mayor Carcetti holds a meeting in his office with his senior staff and is forced to make concessions to the ministers to smooth Daniels' transition to commissioner.
-During a meeting with Campbell, Burrell reveals that the FBI investigated Daniels for skimming drug money, threatening to expose him if Burrell is forced to resign.
+During a meeting with Campbell, Burrell reveals that the FBI investigated Daniels for skimming drug money, and threatens to expose Daniels if forced to resign.
 Campbell warns Burrell against this and promises a lucrative job if he leaves quietly.
 Campbell takes and peruses the FBI file.
 She urges Carcetti to secure her job offer to Burrell, arguing that it is necessary to ensure that Burrell does not damage the reputation of his former subordinates.

-Prior to the press conference announcing Burrell's departure, Rawls visits his office.
+Prior to the press conference announcing Burrell's departure, Rawls visits Burrell's office.
 Burrell expresses bitterness towards the city's politicians, acknowledging that he may have been a bad commissioner but that his failings were the fault of schizophrenic policies from City Hall.
 Burrell warns Rawls to expect more of the same treatment as acting commissioner.
 At the press conference, Daniels again tries to reassure Burrell that he did not ask for the promotion.
 Burrell reminds Daniels that he once called his bluff about exposing his past and claims that he no longer remembers the details of the FBI file as it was so long ago.

 At The Baltimore Sun, Templeton tells Alma that he is being interviewed for a junior position at The Washington Post.
 During his interview, Templeton is introduced to a senior Post editor named Ed, who critiques his "wrought" prose.
 Remarking that the Sun often beats the Post to breaking stories from Annapolis, Ed asks Templeton if he was involved in a story on ground rent; Templeton admits he was not.
 Templeton leaves the interview with an assurance that his resume will be kept on file.
 He declines the opportunity to sit in on a Post budget meeting despite his earlier request.

-Alma learns about Burrell's rumored departure from a source, which others on the Suns metro team are unable to confirm.
+From a source, Alma learns about Burrell's rumored departure, which others on the Suns metro team are unable to confirm.
 Gus is worried that they will not have enough to run their story, but outgoing police reporter Roger Twigg places one last call to a police department source – Stan Valchek – to confirm the rumor.

 As the newsroom watches the press conference, Gus expresses disappointment that Twigg's departure, caused by the recent cutbacks, will cut them off from the department sources.
 Alma replaces Twigg as senior police reporter.
 Cutbacks are also blamed when the Sun misses the story of Davis' grand jury hearing, as the paper has recently lost its city court reporter.